Colds vs Flu – What You Need To Know

 The flu is normally far more severe than a cold, and the symptoms will last longer.
 However, in the early stages, it can be very hard to tell which you have.
 There are some guidelines, however.

 When you have the flu, you might have a runny nose or sneezing, but normally these symptoms are worse with a cold.
 People with flu generally have symptoms which come on very quickly and last a couple of weeks:

 - Fatigue or exhaustion lasting up to three or four weeks

 - Sore throat

 - High fever (of around 39) which lasts for 3-4 days

 If you have a cold, your symptoms should clear up after a week to ten days, and you will find that they come on more gradually than the flu.
 You may have a slight fever.
 Here are some typical cold symptoms:

 How do I avoid them?

 Infection prevention is a little easier in the flu, as there is a vaccination against it which is fairly effective and readily available.
 There is no vaccination against the common cold, unfortunately!
-Because both flu and colds are caused by viruses, you can also minimise your chances of contracting them a huge amount by simply washing your hands regularly and thoroughly with antibacterial soap and warm water.
+Because both flu and colds are caused by viruses, you can also minimise your chances of contracting them a huge amount by simply washing your hands regularly and thoroughly with germ protection soap and warm water.
 Be particularly vigilant about handwashing before eating, after using the bathroom, and when in contact with people who you think might have flu or a cold.